ostdotcom/ost-sdk-java/README.md

 	// Pagination identifier from the previous API call response.
 Not needed for page one.
 	String paginationIdentifier = "eyJ___";

-	// Array of of user redemption uuids.
+	// Array of user redemption uuids.
 	ArrayList<Object> userRedemptionUuidsArray = new ArrayList<Object>();
 	userRedemptionUuidsArray.add("eyJ___");
 	userRedemptionUuidsArray.add("eyJ___");